A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Physics-Informed Neural Networks (PINNs)

-where the specified non-negative constants $\{a_{IC},a_{BC},a_{P}\}$ allow one to focus more on different components of the solution if desired.
+If one is simply interested in finding the solution of the PDE given the initial and boundary conditions and PDE parameters $\bm{\theta}_m$, then one finds the $\bm{\theta}_W$ that minimize the combined objective function, \begingroup \endgroup where the specified non-negative constants $\{a_{IC},a_{BC},a_{P}\}$ allow one to focus more on different components of the solution if desired.
 The solution in this case does not require measurements of the process besides initial and boundary condition training data, so the PINN serves as an alternative to the traditional numerical solver (e.g., finite difference, finite element or spectral scheme).
 In this context, note a well-known limitation of the PINN approach is it can have difficulty in simulating multi-scale, chaotic, or turbulent behavior because the explicit forward (``causal'') nature of time is not considered \citep[e.g.,][]{wang2022respecting}.
 This limitation can be mediated in a number of ways, for example, by adding a time weighting function in the loss function (\ref{eq:JP}).
 Regardless, some recent comparison studies have shown that traditional finite element solutions of PDEs work better and are as or more efficient than PINNs for most problems \citep[e.g.,][]{grossmann2024can}.